 How much workers’ comp experience will the lawyer handling my case have?

-More experience is always better, but you should look for someone with a minimum of five years of experience in workers’ compensation claims.
+More experience always helps, but you should look for someone with a minimum of five years of experience in workers’ compensation claims.

 Does the attorney who will handle my case have any bar association certifications in workers’ compensation?

-State bar associations often certify lawyers in areas where they have wide experience and proven expertise.
+State bar associations often certify lawyers in areas where they have experience.